 October 17, 2018

-SIPA hosted a dinner discussion with Heli Tiirmaa-Klaar, Estonia’s cyber ambassador, focusing on governance of cyber policy issues, global partnerships, and responses to cybersecurity issues.
+SIPA hosted a dinner discussion with Heli Tiirmaa-Klaar, Estonia’s cyber ambassador, focusing on the governance of cyber policy issues, global partnerships, and responses to cybersecurity issues.

 Uptown Cyber Dialogue: Corey Doctorow